-Pâté (pronounced pah-TAY) is French for "pie."
+Pâté (pronounced pah-TAY) is French for "paste."
 It is traditionally served baked in a crust (en croûte) or molded as a terrine.
-The crust, interestingly enough, was not originally intended to be eaten.
+The crust of the en croûte version, interestingly enough, was not originally intended to be eaten.
 The original purpose of the crust was actually to hold the pâté together.

 Today, the terms pâté and terrine are often used interchangeably.
 Pâté is simply a mixture of seasoned ground seafood, poultry, meat, or vegetables, and often a combination of several different base ingredients.
 Beef, pork, liver, ham, seafood, wild game, poultry, and vegetables are all candidates for pâté.
 The grind can be smooth and creamy or on the chunky side.
 It may be served hot or cold, molded or unmolded.

 Pâté is most associated with French cuisine, but variations on this dish can be found all over the world.
 It's possible that Americans who are unfamiliar with pâté are fans of liverwurst, unaware that the dishes are essentially the same.
 Liverwurst, especially in sliced form, is a common sandwich filler for many.